Phone: (616) 696-1330, Ext. 101

 Upcoming election schedule:

-Click here for the complete list of Kent County Candidates
+Click here for the complete list of Kent County Election information.

 Mi.gov/vote will have ballot previews for viewing and/or printing about a month before the election.
-The Clerk’s office will have sample ballots that will be posted to the news section before each election and on the City’s Facebook page.
+The Clerk’s office will have sample ballots that will be posted before each election.
 Sample ballots will also be displayed at the front counter of City Hall before each election.

 All registered voters are now eligible to vote by absentee ballot.
 Here are some tips to help with the process: